Synopsis

 Reviews

-Told with authority and panache, [Laura] Shepherd-Robinson takes us on a breathtaking, tension-filled, kaleidoscopic whirl through the Georgian London of the striving middle classes and those who would prey upon them.
+Told with authority and panache, Shepherd-Robinson takes us on a breathtaking, tension-filled, kaleidoscopic whirl through the Georgian London of the striving middle classes and those who would prey upon them.
 A woman fighting for her future, murder, romance, deception – and the best desserts in town – this book has it all.
 MasterfulAbir Mukherjee, bestselling author of Hunted